Bradford Property Forum

-Currently chaired by Steve McManus of Chartback Developments, the group hears from speakers on, for example, planning issues, regeneration initiatives and land/housing problems and solutions.
+Currently chaired by Allan Booth of Rance Booth Smith architects, the group hears from speakers on, for example, planning issues, regeneration initiatives and land/housing problems and solutions.
 Sub-sectors that attend the (usually breakfast) events include surveyors, agents, engineers, architects, developers and planners.

 Bradford Council and local housing associations also join in, with councillors and supporting officers invited along to speak or field questions as and when appropriate.
 Recent issues discussed include: employment land allocations, flooding, city regeneration and housing needs.

 Allan is supported by vice-chair Marianne McCallum, Associate Director at Turley.

 Bradford Council’s big hitters are to speak to a joint Property Forum-Professionals’ Network audience in Bradford.

 Businesses have the opportunity to hear first-hand about plans for economic growth, regeneration and other issues likely to affect future prosperity across the District, aswell as being able to tell the local authority representatives about their issues.